 Events

-Are you running a public event?
+Are you planning a public event?
 You may require particular permits and/or licences from Dorset Council.

 For more information please contact the customer service team on 03 6352 6500.